 about the author

-Her first book, Cheating Lessons (Simon & Schuster, Tadmar Press), stars high school quiz bowl champion Bernadette, who has a great memory and an ethical dilemma.
+Her first novel, Cheating Lessons (Simon & Schuster, Tadmar Press), stars high school quiz bowl champion Bernadette, who has a great memory and an ethical dilemma.
 In Unaccounted For (Tadmar Press), 18-year-old Milo postpones college to investigate his father's death--and discovers corporate finance is a lot more dangerous than people think.

 Nan and her husband have two daughters and a son and live not far from Pittsburgh.
 None of her loved ones has ever felt neglected because of her writing.
 Just saying.